 Elders whose assigned duties preclude them from providing for their families in the ordinary way will be compensated by the church (1 Tim.
 5:17–18).

 The business of the deacons will be conducted at their regular meeting, or at special meetings called for that purpose.
 The deacons will appoint a moderator for their meetings.
 The deacons will give a general report of their work at each heads of household meeting, provide a quarterly financial report to the church, and an annual report to the elders with proposals for the coming year.

 Individual deacons are responsible for those duties assigned to them by the deacons, as recorded in the minutes, with due regard to their gifts and desires.

-Formal church discipline is applied through the formal action and unanimous judgment of the elders.
+Formal church discipline is applied through the formal action and a four-fifths majority of the elders.
 Except in cases of scandal requiring immediate action, the pattern of church discipline will generally include formal private admonishment by two or three (Matt.
 18:16), formal public admonishment and suspension from the Supper (2 Thess.
 3:14- 15), and a formal hearing which may result in excommunication (Matt.
 18:17).